 Any conditional use permit granted in accordance with this section shall expire in one year unless the use authorized by said conditional use permit shall have commenced.
 The Planning and Zoning Commission may, upon issuance of a conditional use permit, establish a specific termination date for such permit; the permit may be extended by the Planning and Zoning Commission upon written application of the owner of the property provided that such extension is for the same use as specified in the original permit.

 If a conditional use permit that has been approved has not been filed of record with the Mountrail County Recorder within 120 days from the approval of the conditional use permit by the Mountrail County Board of Planning and Zoning, the conditional use permit granted in accordance with this section shall expire and be null and void.

+Revocation

+Any Permit granted hereunder shall be subject to revocation if it is determined that the conditions of approval have not been complied with, or any county, state, or federal requirements are not being maintained.

+In order to consider revocation of a Conditional Use Permit, the Planning and Zoning Commission shall hold a public hearing as prescribed under part B of this chapter.

+The holder of the Conditional Use Permit shall be provided notice of any reason or reasons that will be considered by the County as a basis for revoking the Conditional Use Permit, a Public Hearing shall be conducted by the Planning and Zoning Commission, and the holder of the Conditional Use Permit shall have an opportunity to appear before the Commission and present evidence and testimony opposing any recommendation to revoke the Conditional Use Permit.

+The County Board of Commissioners shall review any recommendation of the Planning and Zoning Commission to revoke the Conditional Use Permit, and the County Board of Commissioners may, after reviewing that recommendation, revoke the Conditional Use Permit provided that there exists substantial evidence to support the revocation of the Permit.

+Any decision of the County Board of Commissioners to revoke the Conditional Use Permit shall be reduced to writing and provided to the holder of the Conditional Use Permit.
+The revocation of the Conditional Use Permit shall likewise be recorded by the Mountrail County Recorder to be effective.

 Variance